snlederman/data-mining-project/README.md

 *Optional arguments:*\
   -h,  --help                          **show** this help message and exit \
   -url  URL                            **specific category url** from the "Shufersal" online site to parse and collect to the shufersal database \
+  -translate TABLE COLUMN LANGUAGE=ENGLISH        \
-  -translate TRANSLATE TRANSLATE        **translate** specific table and column from the "shufersal" database to english \
+                                             **translate** specific table and column from the "Shufersal"
+                        database to the desired language (english
+                        by default). \
   -gl                                       **get** subcategories **links** to parse and fill category table \
   -all                                      get all links from category table, **parse and fill** "Shufersal" database \
   -c                                        **create** "Shufersal" database \